 In developing the Total OPEB Liability, various assumptions are made regarding future premium rates, mortality, retirement, disability and turnover rates.
 A comparison of the results of the current and prior measurements is made to determine how closely actual experience relates to expected.
-For the current measurement period, the difference between expected and actual experience resulted in an actuarial gain of approximately \$2,771,000.
-The gain is mainly attributable to lower than expected premiums since the prior valuation.
+For the current measurement period, there is no experience gain or loss as the Total OPEB liability was developed from a roll forward of results of the most recent valuation.